Popular Ways To Consume CBD | CBD Nerds

 E-Juice is the name for a liquid (usually with a base of vegetable glycerin or propylene glycol) infused with CBD (and sometimes other cannabinoids as well) and terpenes or natural flavors.
+If you vape CBD regularly, it's in your best interest to find a pen that can take CBD e-juices.
 Vaporizers come in all shapes and sizes, but the general idea is an electronic box with a heating element attached to a refillable cartridge.

 The E-Juice goes into the refillable cartridge, the user presses and holds a button while putting the device up to their mouth, and inhales, drawing in a plume of misty vapor filled with active CBD.
 E-Juice is often filled with nicotine for electronic cigarette users, and this is more or less the same thing - only there’s no nicotine, just CBD.